Page images

 justify themselves to their constituents at home, was not rash, though they did not begin to know the riches of his worth.

 A plain man of the people, an extraordinary fortune attended him.
 Lord Bacon says, "Manifest virtues procure reputation; occult ones fortune."
 He offered no shining qualities at the first encounter; he did not offend any superiority.
 He had a face and manner which disarmed suspicion, which inspired confidence, which confirmed good will.
 He was a man without vices.
 He had a strong sense of duty, which it was very easy for him to obey.
 Then, he had what farmers call a long head; was excellent in working out the sum for himself; in arguing his case and convincing you fairly and firmly.
 Then, it turned out that he was a great worker-had prodigious faculty of performance-worked easily.
-A good worker is so rare; everybody has some disabling quality. host of young men that start together, and promise so many brilliant leaders for the next age, each fails on trial; one by bad health, one by conceit or by love of pleasure, or lethargy, or an ugly temper-each has some disqualifying fault that throws him out of the career.
+A good worker is so rare; everybody has some disabling quality.
+In a host of young men that start together, and promise so many brilliant leaders for the next age, each fails on trial; one by bad health, one by conceit or by love of pleasure, or lethargy, or an ugly temper-each has some disqualifying fault that throws him out of the career.
 But this man was sound to the core, cheerful, persistent, all right for labor, and liking nothing so well.

 Then he had a vast good nature, which made him tolerable and accessible to all; fair-minded, leaning to the claim of the petitioner; affable, and not sensible to the affliction which the innumerable visits paid to him, when president, would have brought to anyone else.
 And how this good nature became a noble humanity, in many a tragic case which the events of the war brought to him, everyone will remember; and with what increasing tenderness he dealt when a whole race was thrown on his compassion.
 The poor negro said of him, on an impressive occasion, "Massa Linkum am eberywhere."